-How to View Crash Logs in Windows 10: A Comprehensive GuideUpdated 20 days ago
+How to View Crash Logs in Windows 10: A Comprehensive GuideUpdated 2 months ago

 Windows 10 stores crash logs in the Event Viewer, which helps diagnose system crashes and application errors.
 To view crash logs, open the Event Viewer by pressing Win + X and selecting Event Viewer.
 Navigate to Windows Logs > System or Application to find error reports.